furnstahl/Physics-8820/LectureNotes/content/MCMC_sampling_I/lecture_07.md

 ### Random Walk Metropolis-Hasting (MH)

+Here are some comments and observations on the basic MH simulation.
-* Target distribution is two-dimensional Gaussian (just the product)
+* The target distribution is a two-dimensional Gaussian (just the product of two one-dimensional Gaussians).
     :::{admonition}Question
       Is the distribution correlated?
 How do you know?
     :::

-* An arrow indicates a proposal, which is accepted (green) or rejected (red).
+* An uncolored arrow indicates a proposal, which is accepted (green) or rejected (red).
-* Notice that the direction and the length of the proposal arrow varies (and are, in fact, chosen randomly).
+* Notice that the direction and the length of the proposal arrow varies and are, in fact, chosen randomly from a distribution.
+The direction is sampled uniformly.
-* Seems to do ok on sampling such a simple distribution, as indicated by how well the projected posteriors get filled in.
+* The MH MCMC seems to do ok on sampling such a simple distribution, as indicated by how well the projected posteriors get filled in.
 * But it is *diffusing*, i.e., a random walk, which is not so efficient.
 A more complicated shape can cause problems:
-    * MH can spend a lot of time exploring over again the same regions;
+    * MH can spend a lot of time exploring over and over again the same regions;
     * if not specially tuned, many proposals can be rejected (red arrows).
 * The donut shape is much trickier
     * Notice that the projected one-dimensional posteriors don't seem to be so complex, but this is a difficult topology.
     * Is it realistic?
-The claim is that when there are many paramaters (high dimensional space), this is analogous to a common target distribution.
+The claim is that when there are many parameters (a high-dimensional space), this is analogous to a common target distribution.

-* Problems: constantly looking for the right step size that is big enough to explore the space, but small enough to not get rejected too often.
+* Problems: we are constantly looking for the right step size, which is big enough to explore the space, but small enough to not get rejected too often.
     * High dimensions is a big space!
-Hard to say in a region of high probability while also exploring enough (in a reasonable time).
+It is hard to stay in a region of high probability while also exploring enough (in a reasonable time).

 :::{admonition}Note on donuts in high dimensions
 ```{image} /_images/bayes_talk.028.png